Evana/Contacts/README.md

 This project is still in development, any suggestion would really appriciated.

+# TODO:
-TODO: Need to add UT for ViewModel
+- Need to add UT for ViewModel
+- Improve code with dependency injection for mocking

 <br />